Dropping Classes & Repayment

 0-1 calendar day 100%

-This policy is in affect as of June 1, 2014 and are subject to change by the Allen Community College Board of Trustees without notice.
+This policy is in affect as of June 1, 2014, and is subject to change by the Allen Community College Board of Trustees without notice.